The Merchant's Guild

 On the Move: Your stand does not need to be in one place, so you can acquire Working Time away from the Market.
 The time only counts if you are actively holding and selling your wares or engaging in a performance associated with mercantile activities.
 Some merchants may have business trips, while other merchants might operate fully without a location, but for time to count, they must be actively operating.
 Perks and benefits for stationary locations do not apply while on the move.
 This perk applies to all workers at the stand: an Owner might be at the stand, while two Apprentices work on-the-move, for example.

-Opportunist: (Prerequisite: 9+ events) (Prerequisites: 6 events worked) Once per event, you may spend a Dubious Dealing OR Charitable Contribution token to change any of your Chosen Perks for the rest of the season, except for Opportunist, Sordid Reputation, Merchant Emissary, and Sterling Reputation.
+Opportunist: (Prerequisite: 9+ events) Once per event, you may spend a Dubious Dealing OR Charitable Contribution token to change any of your Chosen Perks for the rest of the season, except for Opportunist, Sordid Reputation, Merchant Emissary, and Sterling Reputation.
+If doing so, you must have a brief RP scene with the Merchant's Guildmaster-- in order to receive the new Perks, you need to tell the Guild!

 Paid Time Off: You may choose 1 event this season in which your Merchant’s Guild benefits and Perks still apply (including Security but not Overtime), if you’re not working at that event or on location.
 This counts as an event worked, but you must still attend the event.
 This must be the same event for all persons employed but can be chosen at any time during the Season.
 Alternatively, you may choose not to work and instead reduce your Shop’s Upkeep Cost by 33%, rounded up to the nearest gold (minimum: zero upkeep).

-Smuggler: (Prerequisite: 1+ Dubious Dealings tokens at Season Start) You may conceal one item in your (stationary) stand per event, as the Tier 5 Rogue Skill, during your Working Hours.
-Only the Owner and Merchant’s Guild leadership know where this compartment is.
+Smuggler: (Prerequisite: 1+ Dubious Dealings tokens at Season Start) You may conceal one item in your (stationary) stand per event, as the Tier 4 Rogue Skill, during your Working Hours.
+Only Owners and Merchant’s Guild leadership know where this compartment is.
 You may spend a Dubious Dealing token to increase the number of items concealed by 1.

 Trade Route: (Prerequisite: 3+ events) You make good time when traveling to and from larger markets.
 This season, once per event, an Adventuring Party you join in the land game receives three extra movement points on their turn (forest and mountain hexes cost more movement points than plains), provided the start of their movement is on a hex with a Town or City.
 This does not stack with other land game movement benefits.